lilianweng/lil-log/_posts/2021-01-02-controllable-neural-text-generation.md

 {:.image-caption}

-Comparing to other baselines, GDC using pointwise constraints diverges less from the base model $$a$$ and produces smoother curves.
+Compared to other baselines, GDC using pointwise constraints diverges less from the base model $$a$$ and produces smoother curves.

 ![GDC debiasing]({{ '/assets/images/GDC-ablation.png' | relative_url }})